ezemikulan/blender_freesurfer/README.md

 * Surfaces in .obj format

 ### 3. Edit in blender
-We will import the surfaces in Blender, make the changes we need and then export the new mesh in .obj format.
+We will import the surfaces in Blender, make the changes we need, and then export the new mesh in .obj format.

 1. Open blender.